cangjie-bot/cangjie_docs/docs/dev-guide/source_en/concurrency/sync.md

     spawn {
         m2.lock()
         while (flag) {
-            c1.wait() // Error：The lock used with the condition variable must be the same and in the locked state.
+            c1.wait() // Error: The mutex used with the condition variable must be the same mutex and held in a locked state.
 Otherwise, the unlock operation in `wait` throws an exception.
         }
         count = count + 1
         m2.unlock()